openmrs/openmrs-esm-patient-management/packages/esm-patient-registration-app/README.md

 # esm-patient-registration-app

-## Configuring the Registration App to show your custom content
+## Configuring the Registration App to collect custom observations

 [PR-221](https://github.com/openmrs/openmrs-esm-patient-management/pull/221) made it possible to configure the registration app to include obs, as demoed in the gif video below, using fieldDefinitions: